 Towards the end of the cooking process, our hostess brought out a star anise-infused liquor and poured everyone a shot while she explained to us that, in Valencia, cooking a paella is an all-day affair and this is how people like to celebrate when the cooking is done.
 It wasn’t the most delicious thing I tried that day, but I could appreciate the tradition.

 Finally, it was time to eat the paella!
 After cooking and getting to know each other all morning, our group sat down around the long table, chatting like old friends.
 No matter that we represented four different continents and spoke at least three different languages.
 We had bonded over food and now we could enjoy it together.
 Taking that first bite, I realized I was possibly eating the best paella in Valencia, Spain!
 The rice was perfectly cooked and soaked with flavor.
 The beans were bright and crispy, and the meat was juicy and tender. *sigh* It was an amazing meal.

-There are plenty of great suggestions of where to eat paella in Valencia, but from my experience, the best thing to do in Valencia, Spain is to help cook one yourself!
+There are plenty of great suggestions of where to eat paella in Valencia, but from my experience, one of the best things to do in Valencia, Spain is to help cook one yourself!
 A cooking class keeps the whole family engaged and makes it super easy to meet other travelers.
 My First Paella cooking class was an excellent way to enjoy Valencia, and I loved how the small group sizes made it feel like a fun, intimate dinner party.
-Thank you to Marta and Inma for making us feel at home in your kitchen!
+Thank you to Marta and Inma for making us feel at home in their kitchen!

 L’Alquimista – Evening

 This Italian restaurant is the best way to end your Valencia one day trip!
 It had a wonderfully rustic and laid-back appeal, and simple, yet delicious dishes.
 I guess you can really never go wrong when your main ingredients are cheese and pasta!